bahazghayar/reading-notes/class07.md

 ### Access Token: contains the security credentials for a login session and identifies the user, the user's groups, the user's privileges, and, in some cases, a particular application.
 Typically one may be asked to enter the access token (e.g. 40 random characters) rather than the usual password (it therefore should be kept secret just like a password).
 from (Wikipedia)

+# Preview

+### JSON Web Token (JWT) is an Internet proposed standard for creating data with optional signature and/or optional encryption whose payload holds JSON that asserts some number of claims.
+The tokens are signed either using a private secret or a public/private key.
+For example, a server could generate a token that has the claim "logged in as admin" and provide that to a client.
+The client could then use that token to prove that it is logged in as admin.
+The tokens can be signed by one party's private key (usually the server's) so that party can subsequently verify the token is legitimate.
+If the other party, by some suitable and trustworthy means, is in possession of the corresponding public key, they too are able to verify the token's legitimacy.
+The tokens are designed to be compact,[2] URL-safe,[3] and usable especially in a web-browser single-sign-on (SSO) context.
+JWT claims can typically be used to pass identity of authenticated users between an identity provider and a service provider, or any other type of claims as required by business processes.
+from (Wikipedia)

+### When should you use JSON Web Tokens?
+* #### Authorization
+* #### Information Exchange

+### JSON Web Token structure:
+1. #### Header
+2. #### Payload
+3. #### Signature